We know the fight-flight-freeze-response, but what is the fawn response?

 Intense shame when you can’t meet someone else’s expectations

-Smiling, laughing, or pretending you’re okay when you’re not
+Smiling,laughing, or pretending you’re okay when you’re not

 Trying to predict other people's feelings, monitoring their moods and anticipate their needs (hypervigilance)

-Discomfort when you receive care or attention
+Discomfort when you receive care, attention, or support

 If this list hits close to home, you’re not broken.
 You adapted!